Employer Insights

 In order to qualify for an administrative exemption, an employee must pass the Salary Level Test as well as:

-• Have a primary duty of office or non-manual work that is directly related to the management, or general business operations of either the employer or the employer’s customers
+• Have a primary duty of office or non-manual work that is directly related to the management or general business operations of either the employer or the employer’s customers

-• Have a primary duty that includes the exercise of discretion and independent judgment in regard to important matters
+• The work involves the exercise of discretion and independent judgment in regard to important matters

 If an employee meets the previous two requirements as well as the Salary Level Test, then they are considered an Administrative Exempt Employee and are not subject to FLSA minimum wage and overtime law.